vilavivida/CourseProject/README.md

  - Content - Mystery <br/>
  - Sorrowful - Action <br/>

-Based on the input emotion, the system is going to be selected from the corresponding genre based on their ratings given by two websites: **IMDB** and **Rotten Tomatoes**.
+Based on the inputted emotion, the system is going to be selected from the corresponding genre based on their ratings given by two websites: **IMDB** and **Rotten Tomatoes**.
 The reason why we are collecting movie information from both websites is that we believe the system is able to capture a more full-scaled opinions from movie lovers.

 ### Application of Crawling

 Because we intend to scrape two websites with different web structure, we developed one IMDB crawler and another RT crawler to extract movie information.
 Check out `scraper.py` for more details.<br/>
-Here are two example movie page of *IMDB* and *Rotten Tomatoes*: <br/>
+Here are two example movie pages of *IMDB* and *Rotten Tomatoes*: <br/>

 <p float="left">
   <a href='https://postimages.org/' target='_blank'><img src='https://i.postimg.cc/XqhmY7TT/Screen-Shot-2020-12-09-at-4-43-36-PM.png' width="450" height="250" border='0' alt='Screen-Shot-2020-12-09-at-4-43-36-PM'/></a>
   <a href='https://postimg.cc/D461Jzyt' target='_blank'><img src='https://i.postimg.cc/Z0tHQBkK/Screen-Shot-2020-12-09-at-4-46-59-PM.png' width="450" height="250"  border='0' alt='Screen-Shot-2020-12-09-at-4-46-59-PM'/></a>
 </p>

-As you can see, comparing to IMDB, Rotten Tomatoes include the majority of movie information in the movie profile link.
-Our crawler had to look up each link to capture intended information, such as *movie length, maturity grading, cast, etc*.
-Therefore, it does take the program some time to process it.
+As you can see, comparing to IMDB, Rotten Tomatoes includes the majority of movie information in each movie profile link.
+Our crawler had to look up each link to capture hidden information, such as *movie length, maturity grading, cast, etc*.
+Therefore, it is unavoidable that the program takes more time to scrape RT pages.

 ### Present Movie Information